openzipkin-contrib/zipkin-storage-forwarder/README.md

 ```
 [ instrumented client ] --> ( transport 1 ) --> [ zipkin forwarder ] --> ( transport 2 ) --> [ zipkin server ]
 ```

+Where `transport 1` could be HTTP or gRPC, and `transport 2` could be Kafka or RabbitMQ.

 ## Supported forwarders